+CLOSING THE KNOWLEDGE GAP

+ABOUT CCCA

-CLOSING THE KNOWLEDGE GAP ABOUT CCCA The Centre for Cultural Competence Australia (CCCA) is an organisation dedicated to the training and development of individuals and organisations in the field of Aboriginal and Torres Strait Islander cultural competence.
+The Centre for Cultural Competence Australia (CCCA) is an organisation dedicated to the training and development of individuals and organisations in the field of Aboriginal and Torres Strait Islander cultural competence.

 Founded by professionals and experts within the fields of Indigenous research & development, face-to-face training and Aboriginal Cultural Education, CCCA is committed to building the cultural competence of individuals, service providers, organisations, and state and federal departments.

-THE KNOWLEDGE GAP The biggest gap that still remains between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians is the cultural gap which exists due to a lack of education, knowledge and understanding.
+THE KNOWLEDGE GAP

+The biggest gap that still remains between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians is the cultural gap which exists due to a lack of education, knowledge and understanding.

 Australia cannot close the gap until non-Indigenous Australians increase their understanding of Aboriginal and Torres Strait Islander cultures and develop the skills to become culturally competent at both a personal and professional level.

-ATTRACTING AND RETAINING ABORIGINAL AND TORRES STRAIT ISLANDER STAFF The first step when recruiting and managing Aboriginal and/or Torres Strait Islander staff is to ensure that you have a culturally competent workplace and workforce.
+ATTRACTING AND RETAINING ABORIGINAL AND TORRES STRAIT ISLANDER STAFF

+The first step when recruiting and managing Aboriginal and/or Torres Strait Islander staff is to ensure that you have a culturally competent workplace and workforce.

 By training your workforce and developing their understanding of Aboriginal and Torres Strait Islander culture you will position your organisation as an employer of choice for Indigenous candidates; reduce cultural risks within the workplace; change the attitudes and behaviours of your workforce; increase engagement; and successfully attract and retain staff.

 Research has shown that a culturally inappropriate workplace is one of the leading factors cited by Aboriginal and Torres Strait Islander employees as a reason for leaving an organisation.

 Cultural competence training has been shown to significantly increase average employee tenure and employee retention rates.

-DELIVERING BETTER SERVICE OUTCOMES FOR ABORIGINAL AND TORRES STRAIT ISLANDER PEOPLES Training staff to a foundation level of cultural competence within organisations will result in more culturally appropriate and effective systems provision and service delivery, ultimately resulting in better outcomes for Aboriginal and Torres Strait Islander peoples.
+DELIVERING BETTER SERVICE OUTCOMES FOR ABORIGINAL AND TORRES STRAIT ISLANDER PEOPLES

+Training staff to a foundation level of cultural competence within organisations will result in more culturally appropriate and effective systems provision and service delivery, ultimately resulting in better outcomes for Aboriginal and Torres Strait Islander peoples.
 For non-Indigenous and Indigenous employees alike it will result in increased capabilities and learning outcomes.

-CCCA has clients that have tripled their engagement rates as a result of implementing the CCCA training course, as well as initiating change programs and systemic policy change.
-Please contact us for examples of our client successes on 1300 240 944 or email us at enquiries@ccca.com.au CCCA'S VISION To create a Culturally Competent Australia.
+CCCA has clients that have tripled their organisations' engagement rates with Aboriginal and Torres Strait Islander peoples, as a result of training employees.

+Please contact us for more examples of client successes.

+CCCA'S VISION

+To create a Culturally Competent Australia.

-Archaeological evidence of Aboriginal people existing in Arnhem Land Aboriginal contact with various Melanesian groups of Papua New Guinea and the Torres Strait Islands Dutch explorers record Indigenous traders from Indonesia to northern Australia Earliest recorded contact between Europeans and Aboriginal 60,000 years ago Pre-1451 1451 1600s
+Archaeological evidence of Aboriginal people existing in Arnhem Land Aboriginal contact with various Melanesian groups of Papua New Guinea and the Torres Strait Islands

+Dutch explorers record Indigenous traders from Indonesia to northern Australia Earliest recorded contact between Europeans and Aboriginal

+60,000 years ago

+Pre-1451 1451 1600s